Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Army Stats and Trends

+- Army has played 10 games, with five wins against the spread.

-- The Black Knights have been underdogs by 3.5 points or more once this season and covered the spread.
+- This season, the Black Knights won ATS in their only game as an underdog of 3.5 points or more.

-- Army's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Army's games this season have hit the over on five of 10 set point totals (50%).

-- Army is 4-4 against the spread and 7-1 overall in games when it records more than 20.8 points.
+- When Army records more than 20.8 points, it is 4-4 against the spread and 7-1 overall.

-- Army is 4-4 against the spread and 7-1 overall when the team churns out over 314.7 yards.
+- Army is 4-4 against the spread and 7-1 overall when the team piles up over 314.7 yards.

 - This season the Black Knights have eight turnovers, two fewer than the Flames have takeaways (10).